charisgao/STAT-4830-Optimizing-Attention-Project/docs/report.md

 - KL-divergence decreases steadily, confirming that the custom model is aligning its output distribution to GPT-2's.
 - However, many of the outputs for both Native Sparse Attention and the Performer are not coherent or clearly lacking compared to GPT2.
+- Achieved low KL-divergence between custom and baseline models
+  - Probability distributions should be mostly aligned, but this statistical similarity doesn’t translate to human-perceived quality
+  - KL-divergence alone might be an insufﬁcient metric for capturing language quality and coherence.
+There is a gap between statistical and semantic performance (aligning token distribution patterns is not enough)

-### Test case results
+### Test Case Results

 Below are selected generation samples using the same prompts for both the reference and custom models.
 With more epochs, we see that the custom model's outputs become more coherent, but they eventually divulge into gibberish.
-This is most likely due to limited context length and a small initial training loop of 5 epochs.
+This is most likely due to limited context length.

-For Performer they still produce recognizable English words.
+The models still produce recognizable English words.
 This shows the model is capturing some of GPT-2's distribution, though lots of improvements can still be made.

 #### Linear Combination of Attention Masks